Basic setup

 Generate a service access key

-Let’s now generate a new service access key that will allow the tenant and application created previously to access the SBS API.
+Now, let’s generate a new service access key that will allow the tenant and application you created earlier to access the SBS API.

-1. In the Tenants page, select the tenant created previously.
+1. In the Tenants page, select the tenant you created earlier.

-3. Under Applications, select the application created previously.
+3. Under Applications, select the application you created earlier.

 4. Optionally, enter a key description.

 5. Under Scope, enter the extent of permissions available to the bearer of this key.
 To keep things simple, let’s create the key with the full set of permissions.
 You can edit the key’s permissions later if necessary.
-This key will provide access to all queries of any SBS service, and to all mutations of any SBS service.
-Here, the terms “queries” and “mutations” are as they are understood in GraphQL.
-Namely, a query retrieves API data, while a mutation modifies API data.
+This key will provide access to all queries and mutations of any SBS service.
+Here, the terms “queries” and “mutations” are used as in GraphQL: a query retrieves API data, while a mutation modifies API data.

 Generate Service Access Key dialog box